Geely EX5: Proton eMas 7

-In the beginning, the eMas 7 was fully imported from China, with latter versions will be locally assembled at Proton's Tanjung Malim facility by the end of 2025, where Proton is building a new plant dedicated to electric vehicle production.

 Export markets

 Outside Malaysia, the eMas 7 was exported to Mauritius, Nepal, Singapore, Trinidad and Tobago.
 The first 50 units were shipped to Nepal in February 2025.

 Nepal

 Sales of the eMas 7 for the Nepalese market began on 24 March 2025, with the variant line-up mirrors to that of the Malaysian models; Prime (49.52 kWh) and Premium (60.22 kWh).

 Singapore

 The eMas 7 was launched in Singapore on 18 September 2025, with the variant line-up mirrors to that of the Malaysian models; Prime (49.52 kWh) and Premium (60.22 kWh).
 Both variants are eligible for the Category B Certificate of Entitlement (COE) bracket.